Skip to Content

 Where to Stop on Your Austin to Fredericksburg Road Trip

-Honestly, a Fredericksburg road trip from Austin is so great that you might find yourself doing it time and time again!
+A Fredericksburg road trip from Austin is so great that you might do it repeatedly!

 Dripping Springs

-As you head west on Highway 290, the “Gateway to the Hill Country” is waiting for you in the small town of Dripping Springs, Texas.
+As you head west on Highway 290, the “Gateway to the Hill Country” awaits you in Dripping Springs, Texas.

-Dripping Spring is the definition of small town Texas and a great place to make your first stop on your Austin to Fredericksburg drive.
-Offering wineries, a cute downtown, and the infamous Hamilton Pool.
+Dripping Spring is the definition of small-town Texas and a great place to make your first stop on your Austin-to-Fredericksburg drive.
+It offers wineries, a cute downtown, and the infamous Hamilton Pool.

-While Hamilton Pool is a bit out of the way for your Austin to Fredericksburg road trip, if you have never visited, I would highly recommend it as it is one of the best waterfalls in Texas and a great swimming hole.
+While Hamilton Pool is a bit out of the way for your Austin to Fredericksburg road trip, I highly recommend it if you have never visited.
+It is one of the best waterfalls in Texas and a great swimming hole.

-Just be sure you make your reservations on their website in advance as this popular Texas swimming hole reaches capacity quickly!
+Make your reservations on their website in advance, as this popular Texas swimming hole quickly fills up!

 Pedernales Falls State Park

-The water falling over the beautiful limestone rocks is a gorgeous sight to behold.
-People love walking along the rocks through the falls when the water levels are low.
+Water falling over the beautiful limestone rocks is a gorgeous sight.
+When the water levels are low, people love walking along the rocks through the falls.

-Speaking of water levels, be aware that this area is prone to flash flooding and the water levels rise quickly.
-Be sure to keep an eye on the weather during your visit to this state park.
+Speaking of water levels, this area is prone to flash flooding, and the water levels rise quickly.
+Be sure to watch the weather during your visit to this state park.

-Although you cannot swim in the falls, there is a designated swimming area in the park.
-This park also has miles of hiking trails, areas for horseback riding, camping, and more.
+Although you cannot swim in the falls, the park has a designated swimming area.
+This park also has miles of hiking trails and areas for horseback riding, camping, and more.

-If you’re hungry, then stop in for lunch at Fat Boy Burgers as you enter into your next stop, Johnson City.
-This no frills restaurant serves up some delicious burgers!
+If you’re hungry, stop in for lunch at Fat Boy Burgers as you enter your next stop, Johnson City.
+This no-frills restaurant serves up some delicious burgers!

-This is also a great area to see the bluebonnets in Texas if you are visiting during the springtime!
+This is also a great area to see the bluebonnets in Texas if you visit during springtime!

 Johnson City

-A stop in Johnson City, Texas just makes sense or your Austin to Fredericksburg road trip.
-I mean, you pass right through this cute little Texas town.
+A stop in Johnson City, Texas, just makes sense on your Austin to Fredericksburg road trip.
+I mean, you pass right through this cute little town.

-Take time to explore the antique shops and look at the town square while here.
-If you want to relax for a few minutes, then you can grab a drink at Pecan Street Brewing in the center of town.
+Explore the antique shops and look at the town square while here.
+If you want to relax for a few minutes, grab a drink at Pecan Street Brewing in the town center.

 A short detour from Johnson City on Robinson Road will lead you to one of the great wineries in this area, Texas Hills Vineyard.